 Business Continuity

-A Business Continuity Plan (BPC) is a plan used by an organization to respond to disruption of critical business process.
+A Business Continuity Plan (BCP) is a plan used by an organization to respond to disruption of critical business process.

 Steps to create a BCP: